AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

 1. Register the script with `ContextHub.SegmentEngine.ScriptManager.register`.

 If the script depends on additional properties, the script should call `this.dependOn()`.
-For example if the script depends on `profile/age`:
+For example, if the script depends on `profile/age`:

 ```
 this.dependOn(ContextHub.SegmentEngine.Property('profile/age'));